Ordinal date

-An ordinal date is a calendar date typically consisting of a year and a day of the year or ordinal day number (or simply ordinal day or day number), an ordinal number ranging between 1 and 366 (starting on January 1), though year may sometimes be omitted.
-The two numbers can be formatted as YYYY-DDD to comply with the ISO 8601 ordinal date format.
+An ordinal date is a calendar date typically consisting of a year and an ordinal number, ranging between 1 and 366 (starting on January 1), representing the multiples of a day, called day of the year or ordinal day number (also known as ordinal day or day number).
+The two parts of the date can be formatted as "YYYY-DDD" to comply with the ISO 8601 ordinal date format.
+The year may sometimes be omitted, if it is implied by the context; the day may be generalized from integers to include a decimal part representing a fraction of a day.

 Nomenclature

 Ordinal date is the preferred name for what was formerly called the "Julian date" or JD, or JDATE, which still seen in old programming languages and spreadsheet software.
-The older names are deprecated because they are easily confused with the earlier dating system called Julian day number or JDN, which was in prior use and which remains ubiquitous in astronomical and some historical calculations.
+The older names are deprecated because they are easily confused with the earlier dating system called 'Julian day number' or JDN, which was in prior use and which remains ubiquitous in astronomical and some historical calculations.

+The U.S. military sometimes uses a system they call the "Julian date format", which indicates the year and the day number (out of the 365 or 366 days of the year).
+For example, "11 December 1999" can be written as "1999345" or "99345", for the 345th day of 1999.

 Calculation

 Computation of the ordinal day within a year is part of calculating the ordinal day throughout the years from a reference date, such as the Julian date.
 It is also part of calculating the day of the week, though for this purpose modulo 7 simplifications can be made.